bombasticSlacks/Aspirant/Game/Gear/Flamethrower.md

 #### Flamethrower

-_Promethium fuelled weapon of mass destruction.
+_Promethium fueled weapon of mass destruction.
 Releases torrents of metal melting flame that seem to stick to anyone targeted._

 | Default [[Weapons#Damage]]                     | 6                                                                                                                                                                                                                                                                                                                                                                                       |
 | :-------------------------------------------------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |